drone/docs/content/usage/matrix.md

 # Interpolation

-Matrix variables are injected into the `.drone.yml` file using the `${PARAM}` syntax, performing a simple find / replace.
-Matrix variables are also injected into your build container as environment variables.
+Matrix variables are injected into the yaml using the `${VARIABLE}` syntax.
+Matrix variables are also available to your build container as environment variables.

-Example Yaml file before injecting the matrix parameters:
+Example Yaml file before interpolating matrix parameters:

 ```yaml
 script: